ElliottjPierce/noiz/README.md

 - Fully optimized yet (algebraic float math is not stable in rust yet)
 - Meant to replace art tools for asset generation
 - Meant to be standalone (you'll want to also depend on either `bevy_math` or `bevy`.)

+## What Makes Noiz Unique?

+- Noiz is powered by a custom random number generator built on a hash function instead of the traditional permutation table.
+This gives competitive performance while using less memory and reducing tiling artifacts.
+- Noiz seamlessly integrates with Bevy!
+- Noiz changes seed automatically between octaves (which prevents some artifacting common in other libraries).
+- Noiz is endlessly cusomizable.
+Really, the combinations and settings are limitless!
+- Noiz is `no_std`.
+- Noiz supports all your favorite noise types.
+If you see one that's missing, please open an issue!

 ## Quick Start